EldridgeMisnomer/NGen/README.md

 ### Multiline Generators

-Complicated Generators take space to construct and doing so on a single line can be tricky and hard to read, so longer definitions can be written on multiple lines:
+Complicated Generators take space to construct and doing so on a single line can be tricky and hard to read; so longer definitions can be written on multiple lines:

 ```
 multilineVeg = [